intro-to-open-source/firstContributions/README.md

-## STEP 2: Clone the Forked Repository
+## STEP 2: Clone the Forked Repository (this copies the project to your local machine)
 Go to the repository you just forked and clone it

 ```